 Breed Characteristics

-Fact: Due to their compact size, we recommend the medium dog kennel for English Cocker Spaniels
+Fact: Due to their compact size, we recommend the Medium G1™ Kennel for most English Cocker Spaniels.
+Check our Fit Finder to find the best size for your English Cocker.

 Cocker Personality